junxit/us-congress-bills-117/bill.md

     - **(B)** ensure delivery of necessary assets control the desert locust outbreak and humanitarian and development assistance to address and mitigate impacts to food security, economic productivity, and political stability; and
     - **(C)** to the extent practicable, prevent and mitigate future desert locust and other, similar destructive insect outbreaks (such as Fall Armyworm) in Africa and other parts of the world, which require a humanitarian response.
 - **(d)** *Interagency working group support* The interagency working group shall continue to meet not less than semi-annually to facilitate implementation of the comprehensive, strategic plan required by subsection (c)(5).
-- **(e)** *Sunset* This section shall terminate on the date that is 2 years after the date of the enactment of this Act, or at such time as there is no longer an upsurge in the desert locust outbreak in East Africa, whichever occurs earlier.
+- **(e)** *Sunset* This Act shall terminate on the date that is 2 years after the date of the enactment of this Act, or at such time as there is no longer an upsurge in the desert locust outbreak in East Africa, whichever occurs earlier.
 - **(f)** *Appropriate congressional committees defined* In this section, the term appropriate congressional committees means—
   - **(1)** the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives; and
   - **(2)** the Committee on Foreign Relations and the Committee on Appropriations of the Senate.